Chi Lai Tsang at LTRC 2019 with Barry O'Sullivan, British Council (right) and Nick Saville, Cambridge Assessment English (left). Photo credit: Gad Lim

 ● External panel member, MA in Applied Linguistics (Language Testing) program approval, University of Bedfordshire (2015)

-● External examiner for 3 PhD vivas, University of Nottingham (2014); University of Bedfordshire (2015); Lancaster University (2019)
+● External examiner for 5 PhD vivas: University of Nottingham (2014); University of Bedfordshire (2015); Lancaster University (2019), Radboud University, Netherlands (2022), Birkbeck University of London (2023)

 ● Led departmental response to Bristol Institutional principles for assessment and feedback in taught programmes (2015)